ipelisoli/AllSurveyPhotometry/README.md

 | ZTF        |    All epoch photometry  | |    MJD       |

 ### Extras:
+- SDSS photometry and spectra search (spectra are plotted).
+- SED plotter.
-Gaia HR plotter
+- Gaia HR plotter.
-checkLocalStars.py - performs a search for close stars using Gaia to not bother obtaining TESS/ATLAS/Kepler photometry.
-The search radius conditions reflect the pixel scale of the detector (read it)
+- Generates a CDS link.
+- Checks for Gaia additional data (spectra are plotted).
+- Quick-look code for performing Fourier transform.
+Give the object name as input when running it, and set any required conditions in flags_fourier.yml.

 # A note on science usage
 We recommend using this package to simply to check what data is available on various surveys perform preliminary analysis.
 We take no responsibility for supplying data for published work!